 PS: This quick growth helped us to raise an undisclosed amount of funding from angel investors to scale Rankz further.
 So all I would say is – We ran the runway and now it’s the time to take-Off!

-If you are a SaaS founder or growth hacker, comment some of your best growth hacks below and help thousands of other products to reach their targeted users.
+If you are a SaaS founder or growth hacker, we would recommend you reading another interesting article around B2B lead generation by Hunter.io.
+Feel free to comment some of your best growth hacks below and help thousands of other products to reach their targeted users.

 Thank you for reading.

 Need help scaling your Organic Search Traffic?
 Schedule a call with our Growth Specialists and get the product demo.